 These ideals are integral to this iconic martial art and integrated into its fundamentals.
 Conversely, achieving a red belt requires great skill and admittance to a high-level understanding of these principles, which underpin Taekwondo’s success.

 ITF Taekwondo ranking system has 10 ranks, ranging from 10th kyu (white belt) to 1st dan (black belt).
-WTF Taekwondo has 11 ranks where belt colors are: white (11th kyu), yellow, orange, green, purple, blue, blue and black, brown, brown and black, red, red and black, and black (1st dan).
+WTF Taekwondo has 11 ranks where belt colors are: white (11th kyu), yellow, orange belt, green, purple, blue belt, blue and black, brown, brown and black, red, red and black, and black (1st dan).

-Each belts represents a degree of knowledge, but – as we will soon learn – the two chief Taekwondo organizations, WT and ITF, have different standards regarding belts.
+Each belt represents a degree of knowledge, but – as we will soon learn – the two chief Taekwondo organizations, WTF and ITF, have different standards regarding belts.
+ITF taekwondo belt levels are pretty much different compared to World Taekwondo Federation.

 Oriental martial arts have been practiced in the Far East for centuries, but the belt system is a relatively new phenomenon, just a little over a century old.
 Before belts were introduced, martial artists handed out certificates (or diplomas) to students who had reached a certain level of knowledge and ability.

-Kano’s Belt System and Its Impact on Taekwondo Belts and Gup Ranks
+Kano’s Belt System And Its Impact On Taekwondo Belts And Geup Ranks

 This was not a completely original idea, as he was inspired by a similar system present in the Japanese board game of go (similar to chess), but it was a revolution of belt colors in the world of martial arts.